 • The General Fund which accounts for the proceeds of the one-half cent county sales tax and the TA's share of the half cent Measure W sales tax.
-These funds are legally restricted to expenditures for specific transportation improvement projects authorized in a referendum approved by San Mateo County voters.
-These referendums are referred to as Measure A and Measure W and the list of eligible projects can be found in the Transportation Expenditure Plan.
+These funds are legally restricted to expenditures for specific transportation improvement projects authorized in an initiative approved by San Mateo County voters.
+These initiatives are referred to as Measure A and Measure W and the list of eligible projects can be found in the Measure A Transportation Expenditure Plans and Measure W Congestion Relief Plan.